Vocational orientation in STEM

 Web-based trainings on STEM careers

 We also promote vocational orientation with student units available on the atingi digital learning platform from the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Together with the German development agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which implements atingi, we have developed web-based trainings (WBT) on STEM occupational profiles.
 This allows STEM knowledge and vocational orientation to be linked in an innovative way.
-So far, trainings are available for the career profiles ‘electrician’, ‘agriprenuer’ and ‘paramedic’.
+So far, trainings are available for the career profiles ‘electrician’, ‘agriprenuer’, ‘paramedic’ and ‘software developer’.
 Each online training contains a range of viewpoints and insights from across the continent.